resibots/limbo/docs/guides/bo.rst

 :math:`\kappa` factor enables fine adjustments to the exploitation/exploration trade-off of the algorithm.

 There are other acquisition functions in Limbo, and it is easy to define more.
-See :ref:`the Limbo implementation guide <acquisition-guide>` for more details.
+See :ref:`the Limbo implementation guide <acquisition-guide>` for the available acquisition functions.

 Limbo-specific concepts
 -----------------------